nishantwrp/oppia-docs/webpack.md

 require('@angular/upgrade/static');
 ```
 in the code that it's building it automatically resolves the path `@angular/upgrade/bundles/upgrade-static.umd.js`.

+Btw, we need this alias for angular migration because of an issue in the `@angular/upgrade` package.
+Reference -> https://github.com/angular/angular/issues/13137

 In the `entry` property, we define the entry files for webpack.
 Basically, we have an separate entry file for each page.
 The entry files end with `.import.ts` and and present in each of the folders in `core/templates/pages/`.
 For example an entry looks something like